M&A: A tech brand’s gate to new Arenas

-Web 1.0: product-oriented acquisitions
+Web 1.0 M&A brand strategies: product-oriented acquisitions

 - Gain market share in the category or sector.